Parachuting animals: Jean-Pierre Blanchard

 The aeronaut Jean-Pierre Blanchard parachuted dozens of animals from balloons during his career.
 On 3 June 1785, he made a successful test of a parachute using a dog.
 Blanchard later dropped a cat and more dogs from parachutes.
 His attempt to drop a sheep with a parachute was unsuccessful.
 Later that year, a Mr Durry in Ireland repeated the feat, with a dog "suspended over the side of the gondola, wearing nothing but a parachute, and dropped".

-Blanchard took a 12 lb cat up in his balloon.
+Blanchard took a 5.5 kg cat up in his balloon.
 He placed the cat in a net connected by a long cord to a parachute and then slowly lowered the parachute from the gondola until it opened up.
 The cat descended to the ground.
 Blanchard also dropped a dog attached to a large chute, twice, over Lille.
 The second time was witnessed by Prince de Robecq and the "dog received no hurt" according to an article in Gentleman's Magazine.
 In 1788, Blanchard made a demonstration for Frederick the Great, placing a bird and a cat in a basket that was attached to the parachute.
 The animals lived.

 The Cat, who was very unquiet in the state of slavery, appeared to have forgot its voracious nature, having spared the companion of its voyage; and the Bird appeared to have grown bold by the circumstance, and kept perched on the back of its enemy.

 On 5 June 1793, Blanchard parachuted a dog, a cat, and a squirrel in Philadelphia.
 The animals were placed in a basket that was tethered to his balloon.
 A slow-burning fuse was set that released the basket while the balloon was mid-air, dropping the animals on the ground near Bush Hill.
 Blanchard repeated the demonstration on 17 and 21 June.
 A writer for the City Gazette in South Carolina claimed that Blanchard had thrown over 60 animals "from the height of the clouds" that had parachuted to safety.
 Blanchard's wife Sophie also parachuted dogs from her balloon.
 In 1789, Blanchard demonstrated a parachuting dog for the Polish king Stanisław August Poniatowski.